 Unstructured data has changed dramatically over the past decade.
 It is not only bigger in terms of capacity, it’s also bigger in terms of quantity, there are just more files to deal with than ever.
-On top of the increase in size and quantity, unstructured data is more critical to the organization than it was in the past.
+On top of the increase in size and quantity, unstructured data storage solutions are more critical to the organization than they were in the past.
 The problem is that unstructured data protection methods haven’t changed much in the last decade.

 In this ChalkTalk Video, George Crump, lead analyst of Storage Switzerland and Rod Christensen, Co-Founder and CTO at Aparavi, talk through the problems with the current unstructured data protection methods and how Aparavi solves these challenges with its new architecture.

 Transcript: Unstructured Data Protection Needs a New Architecture

 George: Unstructured data continues to be a problem in the data center.
 It’s not a surprise to most IT professionals that it requires a lot of capacity, but I think what’s taken a lot of them off guard is the rate of growth of that capacity.
 And to be honest with you, it’s just gonna get worse.
 We’re just at the beginning of this problem.
 Joining me on the whiteboard to discuss this, I’ve invited Rod from Aparavi.
 Rod, thanks for joining us.

 George: Rod, now what we see is if this is a file system or a file server, and these are files, what we’ve seen over the past ten or so years is the number of files that are in there have just multiplied exponentially.
 In the old legacy backup way of backing up unstructured data, you would literally go in and kinda check each file to see if it needed to be backed up.
 And I think what semi-modern applications are trying to do is just scoop these up as one big image and then dump it off to secondary storage.
 But there’s problems with that method too, right?